ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-aks for her­
-self.&quot;Influence of a Newspaper A school
+Influence of a Newspaper A school
 teacher who has been engaged a long
 time in hid profession, and witnessed
 the influence of a newspaper, oh the